Use Self-Managed Encryption Keys with Tableflow

 User-managed storage with self-managed encryption

-To set up storage with your own Amazon S3 bucket (SSE-KMS or DSSE-KMS) and apply the required IAM and KMS policies, follow the steps in Configure Storage for Tableflow.
+To set up storage with your own AWS S3 bucket or ADLS and apply the required IAM and KMS policies, follow the steps in Configure Storage for Tableflow.
 That guide covers BYOS setup and includes the KMS key policy update.
-This page focuses on behavior, limitations, and validation.

 Validation and error handling